Third Party Access

 How is third party access applied?

 Under a third party access regime, the owner of the infrastructure and an applicant for access are encouraged to reach an agreement.
-If agreement cannot be reached, the Queensland Competition Authority Act 1997 provides for dispute resolution by the Authority.
+If agreement cannot be reached, we help facilitate a solution under our Act.

 To apply for a Ministerial declaration a submission must be made to the Authority seeking to have the service declared.
 The submission should explain why the service meets the following criteria:

-- access to the service can be provided safely; and
+access to the service can be provided safely

 In addition to legislation specific to gas pipelines (such as the National Gas (Queensland) Act 2008), the following legislation applies to third party access in Queensland: